Sergeants 3: Production

+The film, known by its working title of Badlands, was filmed in the summer of 1961 in Johnson Canyon, Paria, Kanab and Bryce Canyon in Utah and in House Rock Valley, Arizona.
+Frank Sinatra, who coproduced the film, rented a ghost town near Kanab as a filming location and sought to establish a 20-mile radius in which no one but those involved with the film would be permitted.
+During the filming of Some Came Running several years earlier in Indiana, Sinatra was besieged with female admirers and wished to avoid a similar phenomenon.

-Directed by John Sturges, written by W. R. Burnett and produced by Frank Sinatra, the film is a remake of Gunga Din with Sinatra in the Victor McLaglen role, Martin in the Cary Grant part, Lawford replacing Douglas Fairbanks, Jr. and Davis in Sam Jaffe's role.
-Parts of the film were shot in Johnson Canyon, Paria, Kanab and Bryce Canyon in Utah.
-Filming also took place in House Rock Valley, Arizona.
+The film is a remake of Gunga Din with Sinatra in the Victor McLaglen role, Martin in the Cary Grant part, Lawford replacing Douglas Fairbanks, Jr. and Davis in Sam Jaffe's role.
 The Thugee cult is replaced by the Ghost Dancers, with Michael Pate and Henry Silva appearing as Indians.
 Burnett was also credited with writing a novelization of the film.

-Sinatra wanted to use the title Soldiers Three but couldn't get the rights, as the title was owned by Metro-Goldwyn-Mayer for another Gunga Din-inspired story set in India, Soldiers Three, a 1951 film based on Rudyard Kipling's story that starred David Niven, Walter Pidgeon and Stewart Granger.
+Sinatra wanted to use the title Soldiers Three but could not acquire the rights, as the title was owned by Metro-Goldwyn-Mayer for the 1951 film Soldiers Three, another Gunga Din-inspired story set in India.

-John Wayne lent Sammy Davis Jr. the hat he wore in Legend of the Lost and Rio Bravo to wear in the film.
+John Wayne lent Sammy Davis Jr. the hat that he had wore in Legend of the Lost and Rio Bravo to wear in the film.

-Rat Pack

-Each of the Rat Pack's films contained a numeral in its title.
-The others were: Ocean's 11 (1960), Robin and the 7 Hoods (1964, with Joey Bishop absent and Bing Crosby replacing Peter Lawford) and 4 for Texas with Frank Sinatra, Dean Martin, Anita Ekberg and Ursula Andress as the four in the title, Charles Bronson as a villain and the Three Stooges as additional comedy relief.
-Sinatra said of these Rat Pack films: "Of course they're not great movies, no one could claim that... but every movie I've made through my own company has made money."

-The only Rat Pack film not produced by Sinatra was Ocean's 11, which earned $4.3 million in rentals at the North American box office and was ranked by Variety as the 14th highest-earning film of 1960.